Question 16: Were the cells in the infused product selected / modified / engineered prior to infusion?

 Non-Viral transfection is the process of deliberately introducing naked or purified nucleic acids into eukaryotic cells.
 Check the box for the method(s) of non-viral transfection in question 22.

 Other non-viral transfection: A different non-viral transfection method not previously listed was utilized.
-Specify the other non-viral transfection method in question 23.
+Specify the other non-viral transfection method in question 23 and continue with question 31.

 Non-native protein expression is a type of genetic engineering in which a gene is transferred codes for an antigen receptor other than one that may already be naturally present in the cell (e.g., T-cells have natural T-cell receptors [TCRs]; a transgenic TCR or a Chimeric Antigen Receptor [CAR] are non- native antigen receptors).